Ad Fraud Detection Techniques Your Organization Must Adopt

 - High bounce rates: If a lot of users abandon your site immediately, those users could be bots.

 - Low conversions: If you see a spike in clicks and don’t get more conversions because of it, something may be amiss.
+Campaigns such as programmatic advertising can be hijacked by fake clicks to generate revenue fraudulently.

 - Traffic from unfamiliar sources: If a lot of traffic is coming your way from unfamiliar sources, that might be evidence of bots or a human click farm.